 According to ECRI's 2019 Top Health Technology Hazards, the most common way hackers try and break into your systems is through remote access.

 “Remote access systems are a common target because they are, by nature, publicly accessible.
-They are intended to meet legitimate business needs, such as allowing off-site clinicians to access clinical data or vendors to troubleshoot systems installed at the facility, remote access systems can be exploited for illegitimate purposes,” the reports notes.
+They are intended to meet legitimate business needs, such as allowing off-site clinicians to access clinical data or vendors to troubleshoot systems installed at the facility; remote access systems can be exploited for illegitimate purposes,” the reports note.

 Hackers and scammers can take advantage of healthcare practices that use unmaintained or vulnerable remote access systems to gain easy access to that organization's network.

 Once they can gain access, these hackers can move to other connected devices or systems, "installing ransomware or other malware, stealing data or rendering it unusable, or hijacking computing resources for other purposes, such as to generate cryptocurrency," the report continues.